Erlkoenig90/uSer/doc/uSer.md

 \include 02_basic_read.cpp

+See \ref CCompat for how to use µSer in C projects.

 \section Testcases
 µSer ships with a set of unit tests.
 To run them, call "make" inside the "test" directory.
-If you only want to run the Clang tests, run "make test-clang-all".
-For g++, run "make test-gcc-all".
+If you only want to run the Clang tests, run "make run-clang".
+For g++, run "make run-gcc".
 Compiling the test cases takes a long time, but be careful with "-j" because it might eat up all your RAM.
+You will also probably need 64bit versions of the compiler's executable because it might consume more than 4 GB of RAM.
+Run "make run-gcc-quick" or "make run-clang-quick" to only perform a limited set of tests that compile much faster.

 \section Documentation
 - \subpage tutorial "The In-Depth Tutorial" covers all concepts of µSer